 Madeira Island - Day 3 - Exploring Funchal - Part 1

-As we headed to the farmers’ market, I stopped at one of the many flower vendors’ stalls, transfixed by the stall holder’s Teletubbie style headgear.
-Marta explained that the “antenna” contains wire and they believe that workers in the fields used to twist them into a loop to hold their wedding ring.
+As we headed to the farmers’ market, I stopped at one of the many flower vendors’ stalls, transfixed by the stallholder’s Teletubbie style headgear.
+I was informed that the antenna contains wire, and they believe that workers in the fields used to twist them into a loop to hold their wedding ring.

 We were heading to the famous Mercado dos Lavradores (workers market).
 Near the entrance was a shop window displaying the traditional Portuguese dried, salted cod “Bacalhau” and the notorious cocktail, Poncha, made from Aguardente de cana (distilled alcohol made from sugar cane juice) mixed with honey, sugar, lemon rind and with different fruit juices such as passion fruit or lemon.

 As we entered the undercover market I was overwhelmed by the heady aroma of flowers, fresh fruit, dried herbs and strong coffee mixed with the pungent stench of fish.
 Colourful displays of strelitzia, protea, orchids, montbretia, anthurium sat alongside bunches of bananas and baskets of plums, cherries, oranges, lemons, custard apples (whose creamy flesh really does taste like custard) and chayote - a prickly green type of squash originally from Mexico.
 Handmade wicker baskets of every shape and size were on sale as was embroidered table linen.